DataBiosphere/terra-azure-relay-listeners/README.md

 ## Known Issues

-- `Host` and `Via` HTTP headers are not forward to the private endpoint.
+- `Host` and `Via` HTTP headers are not forwarded to the private endpoint.
 - WebSocket connections must target a specific URI pattern:
   - wss://<RELAY_HOST>/$hc/<HYBRID_CONNECTION_NAME>